haenah/os-pa5/README.md

 * Copy-on-write should be performed only for the page in which the page fault occurs.
 You should not copy the whole page frames that belong to data, stack, or heap segment.

+You also need to handle invalid memory accesses from a process.
+In the following cases, the process that caused the page fault should be terminated.

+* When a process tries to access an invalid virtual address region
+* When a process tries to write data to the code segment

 Again, note that our ``xv6`` does not use demand paging.
 For example, when a process wants to grow the heap segment using the ``sbrk()`` system call, ``xv6`` allocates the corresponding page frames immediately at the time of the ``sbrk()`` system call.

 ### 3. Make sure there is no memory leak (30 points)